Pork and beef are sold for tens of thousands of dong.

 May be severely punished

 According to lawyer Tran Van Linh - Ho Chi Minh City Bar Association, the above pork business has two violations: First is the act of avoiding veterinary inspection, meat of livestock is not controlled slaughter by stamping the slaughter control stamp on the carcass of livestock.
-Second is the violation of regulations on general conditions to ensure food safety in food production, business and preservation.
+Second is the violation of regulations on general conditions to ensure food safety in production, business and preservation of food.

-Accordingly, cases of evading veterinary inspection, not stamping the slaughter control stamp on the carcass of livestock or poultry or affixing veterinary hygiene stamps, marking veterinary hygiene-inspected packaging will be subject to administrative penalties as follows:
+Accordingly, cases of evading veterinary inspection, not stamping slaughter control on livestock and poultry carcasses or affixing veterinary hygiene stamps, marking veterinary hygiene-inspected packaging will be subject to administrative penalties as follows:

-Fines of 60-70% of the value of animal products but not exceeding 50 million VND for the act of transporting and trading livestock and poultry meat and products from livestock and poultry without slaughter control marks, veterinary hygiene stamps, or packaging marked as having passed veterinary hygiene inspection.
+A fine of 60-70% of the value of animal products, but not exceeding 50 million VND, shall be imposed on the act of transporting and trading livestock and poultry meat and products from livestock and poultry without slaughter control marks, veterinary hygiene stamps, or packaging marked as having passed veterinary hygiene inspection.

 Remedial measures: Compulsory veterinary hygiene inspection of animal products.
 In case of unsatisfactory veterinary hygiene inspection, compulsory destruction or heat treatment to change the purpose of use.

-Fine of 10-15 million VND for one of the following acts: Production, processing, trading and storage locations are not isolated from sources of dust pollution, toxic chemicals and other harmful factors.
+A fine of 10-15 million VND shall be imposed for one of the following acts: Production, processing, trading, and storage locations are not isolated from sources of dust pollution, toxic chemicals, and other harmful factors.

 Source